Go to SCP Website

 Only four baseball players were part of this 50-card set entitled "Champions of Games and Sports."
 A variety of other sports represented in the set range from Broncho Rider to Tight-Rope Walker, with a lot of other "games and sports" in between.
 The set is assigned number N184 in the American Card Catalog.

-The four baseball players in the set are E. A. Burch, Dell Darling, Hardie Henderson and James O'Neill (misspelled as O'Neil on the card).
+The four baseball players in the set are E. A. Burch, Dell Darling, Hardie Henderson and James "Tip" O'Neill (misspelled as O'Neil on the card).

 O'Neill was the best known of the four, and batted a whopping .435 the year the Kimball set was issued.
 Because of his practice of tipping "strike" balls in an effort to get a base on balls, he gained his popular nickname "Tip" O'Neill.